oktadev/schematics/README.md

 See the [Okta OIDC Middleware SDK](https://github.com/okta/okta-oidc-js/tree/master/packages/oidc-middleware#readme) for more information.

-NOTE: If you'd like to see TypeScript support for Express, please [enter an issue](https://github.com/oktadeveloper/schematics/issues/new) and include your preferred Express + TypeScript project generator.

 You can also create your app using the Okta Admin Console:

 * Log into the Okta Developer Dashboard (or [create an account](https://developer.okta.com/signup) if you don't have one), click **Applications** then **Add Application** > **Create New App**.